Alasdair Allan is a Scientist, Author, Hacker, Tinkerer and Journalist who has been thinking about the Internet of Things, which he thinks is broken.

 As the VP Business Development for Teradata in EMEA Mikael Bisgaard-Bohr is responsible for identifying new trends and directions in the market for BI, Analytics and Big Data.
 He interacts with the largest and most sophisticated users of Teradata’s technology as well as leading minds in the industry to gain a better understanding for how technology is changing how organisations are run, products consumed and how organisations and consumers interact in the future.
 He frequently shares that insight with Teradata customers and prospects as well as at leading conferences across the EMEA region.
 Mikael has been working with BI for the last 18 years and prior to his current role he was a thought leader and business consultant focused on the retail industry....
 Read More.

-George Dyson is a historian of technology whose interests have included the development (and redevelopment) of the Aleut kayak (Baidarka, 1986), the evolution of digital computing and telecommunications (Darwin Among the Machines, 1997), and a path not taken into space (Project Orion, 2002).
-His latest book, Turing’s Cathedral: The origins of the digital universe, illuminates the transition from numbers that mean things to numbers that do things in the aftermath of World War II.
+George is a historian of technology whose subjects have included the development (and redevelopment) of the Aleut kayak (Baidarka , 1986), the evolution of artificial intelligence (Darwin Among the Machines , 1997), and a path not taken into space (Project Orion, 2002).
+His recent Turing’s Cathedral (2012) illuminates the transition from numbers that mean things to numbers that do things in the aftermath of World War II.

 Ben is a best-selling author, broadcaster, medical doctor and academic who specialises in unpicking dodgy scientific claims from drug companies, newspapers, government reports, PR people and quacks.
 Unpicking bad science is the best way to explain good science.